4d/4D-Mobile-App-Server/Documentation/Classes/PushNotification.md

 ## Configuration

-### iOS
+### iOS configuration

-You need to have an authentication key file `AuthKey_XXXYYY.p8` from Apple.
+⚠️ You need to have an authentication key file `AuthKey_XXXYYY.p8` from Apple.

 [Check how to generate your authentication key .p8 file](../Generate_p8.md)

 This file should be placed in your application sessions folder (`MobileApps/TEAM123456.com.sample.myappname`).

-### Android
+### Android configuration

-You need to configure a Firebase project in order to use push notifications.
+⚠️ You need to configure a Firebase project in order to use push notifications.

 [Check how to configure Firebase in few quick steps](../Conf_firebase.md)

 You need to :

 - create a project if it doesn't exist yet.
 - get **google-services.json** file.
 - enable **Cloud Message API (Legacy)** to retrieve your server key.